Bacteria in Water Wellsby R. Waskom and T. Bauder 1 (10/13)

 - Never dispose of hazardous materials in a septic system.

-- Have the well tested once a year for coliform bacteria, nitrate and other particles of concern.
+- Have the well tested once a year for coliform bacteria, nitrate and other contaminants of concern.

 Testing Well Water for Bacteria